Skip to main content

 See the milky way and galaxies with the unaided eye.
 Point your telescope to find the many dim deep space objects that sprinkle the sky.
 Away from Toronto's light polution, there is so much to see.
 We observe from the Long Sault Conservation area, an hour outside of Toronto.
 We meet around dusk once a month in the parking lot for views only seen in dark sky conditions.
 We hold this event on the first clear night of our week-long window, so the date and time are determined closer to.

-Everyone is invited to join us and Durham Skies on September 30 for stargazing at the edge of Lake Ontario.
+Everyone is invited to join us and Durham Skies on July 28 for stargazing at the edge of Lake Ontario.
 Take a free look through different kinds of telescopes to get close-up views of craters on the Moon and spectacular Saturn and its rings!
-Learn the names of the stars of autumn and the constellation patterns they form.
+Learn the names of the stars of summer and the constellation patterns they form.
 Peer deep into space and try your hand at spotting faint star clusters and nebulae.
 You can even bring your own telescope along and we'll give you advice on how to use it better.